If you’re a women or trans person looking for information about how to pee while standing up, you’ve come to the right place!

 When you’re rock climbing, the last thing you want to do is remove your harness.
 Sometimes this is actually not even an option, depending on where you’re at in your climb.
 It can be extremely useful to be able to pee like a guy.

 The question is, “What the best female urination device for female rock climbers?”
 We recommend checking out the Pstyle pee funnel.
 Of all the ones we’ve used, this is the easiest to use with your clothes fully intact, by just pushing your underwear to one side.

 You can slide the pStyle easily into a small space such as your climbing harness.
 It also creates a nice seal to your body so you can have some security that you won’t end up with pee all over your clothes.

 The major negative to the pStyle is that’s a bit bigger than some of the simple tube devices we’ve already mentioned.
 It’s also pretty obvious what it is, so if you’re camping with a group of people, it won’t be that easy to use it without every single person figuring out what you’re doing!

 Rock climbing though?
-You don’t have a lot of options, so consider the pStyle.
+You don’t have a lot of options, so consider the pStyle among all the female urination devices.
 You can buy it on Amazon: